pkeene17/PPR2023/automation/transaction_addresses/README.txt

 before the header names.
 Eventually I figured it out, but I was mostly done by that point and it works so I'm not about to overhaul the whole code.
 If it really bothers you you're welcome to try and fix it.

+You will need to edit the "folder" variable if you're not Paul and not running on the desktop You shouldn't need to touch anything else